manovignesh538/manovignesh538/README.md

 ## 💫 About Me:
 🔭 I’m currently working on AI-powered trading bots and ML projects
-🧪 Interned at University of Hyderabad on Wi-Fi-based human activity detection using ML.
+🧪 Interned at University of Hyderabad on Wi-Fi-based human activity detection using ML
-🌱 I’m currently learning Generative AI and MCP.
+🌱 I’m currently learning Generative AI and MCP
 🤝 I’m looking to collaborate on applied ML, DL or NLP projects

 🌐 **Socials:**